dc25demo/thanks-elm/README.md

 # thanks-elm

+🌟 Say thanks to everyone who helps build and maintain your Elm dependencies

 ## CAUTION

 When you use this app, you will be prompted by github to allow the app to work on your behalf.
-This is necessary because the app will be starring repositories in your name.
-Always think twice before granting such permission.
-In fact, the best use for this app may be as a reference for others who wish to use oauth to work with the github API from within an Elm app.
+This is necessary because the app will be starring repositories in your name.  **Always think twice before granting such permission.**  In fact, the best use for this app may be as a reference for others who wish to use oauth to work with the github API from within an Elm app.

-🌟 Say thanks to everyone who helps build and maintain your Elm dependencies

 ![Example gif](https://github.com/dc25demo/thanks-elm/raw/master/thanksElmVideoB854.gif)